 Repaired, overhauled or reclaimed equipment shall be released from the Service Facility’s premises only when a Responsible Person (as defined in IEC 60079-19) is satisfied that all the required activities have been undertaken and the Examination Report indicates authorization of results of inspection and tests.

-On release of equipment, Service Facilities shall supply a “Service Facilities Report” as defined in IEC 60079-19, to cover each item released from the Ex Service Facility.
+On release of equipment, Service Facilities shall supply a “Job Report for the User” as defined in IEC 60079-19, to cover each item of overhauled or repaired equipment released from the Ex Service Facility with attestation of conformity of the certification status, as agreed with the user, signed by the responsible person.

 ___________